Azure-Samples/communication-services-android-calling-hero/README.md

 The sample is a native Android application that uses the Azure Communication Services Android client libraries to build a calling experience that features both voice and video calling.
 The application uses a server-side component to provision access tokens that are then used to initialize the Azure Communication Services client library.
 To configure this server-side component, feel free to follow the [Trusted Service with Azure Functions](../../tutorials/trusted-service-tutorial.md) tutorial.

 Additional documentation for this sample can be found on [Microsoft Docs](https://docs.microsoft.com/en-us/azure/communication-services/samples/calling-hero-sample?pivots=platform-android).
+See this sample's wiki to see updated information on [known issues](https://github.com/Azure-Samples/communication-services-android-calling-hero/wiki/Known-Issues)

 ## Known Issues